 - Examining data access and artificial intelligence

-Moderator: Alex Muller, MBA, SVP, Chief Product Officer, Synchrony Financial
+Moderator: Alex Muller, MBA, Senior Vice President, Entrepreneur in Residence, Synchrony Financial

 What is a better approach and operational model when introducing AI into larger companies, those with legacy systems and complex governance?
 Two options are the Centralized Center of Excellence or the Distributed Collective Development model.